Behavior Chain Analysis: Why You Keep Reacting the Same Way (And How to Stop)

 What is an example of a behavioral chain?

-An example is receiving criticism (trigger), interpreting it as rejection (thought), feeling shame (emotion), responding with anger (behaviour), and later experiencing guilt (consequence), which changes sensitivity to criticism.
+An example is receiving criticism (trigger), interpreting it as rejection (thought), feeling shame (emotion), responding with anger (behavior), and later experiencing guilt (consequence), which changes sensitivity to criticism.

 Behavior chain analysis for Kids?